-We would highly recommend that if you are interested in standing to be a Governor that you contact the Corporate Affairs Team in the Foundation Trust Office by email at hdft.membership@nhs.net for further information https://www.hdft.nhs.uk/about/council-of-governors/governor-elections/
+We would highly recommend that if you are interested in standing to be a Governor that you contact the Corporate Affairs Team in the Foundation Trust Office by email at hdft.membership@nhs.net for further information.

-Sue Grahamslaw, Assistant Company Secretary, Kate Southgate, Company Secretary, Sarah Armstrong, Chair, Clare Illingworth, Lead Governor, or any of our Governors would be delighted to speak to anyone who is interested in either finding out more about the elections, the Council of Governors, and / or the role of a Governor.
+Sue Grahamslaw (Assistant Company Secretary), Kate Southgate (Company Secretary), Sarah Armstrong (Chair), or any of our Governors would be delighted to speak to anyone who is interested in either finding out more about the elections, the Council of Governors, and / or the role of a Governor.